farskid/xstate.tips/data/tips/modal-editing.md

 ---
-title: Modal an editing modal in statecharts
+title: Modal editing with statecharts
-description: A carousel is a set of items, mostly pictures, listed next to each other and most of the time grouped so that you could navigate between these groups using a next button or a previous button and some dots that will navigate you to a certain group index.
+description: Using statecharts to emulate modal text editors
 ---

 ```js